Clifton Park Center

-In 2006 parts of the northern section of the mall were converted into a lifestyle concept.
-In August 2009, a stand-alone lifestyle building, was developed.
-In 2011, the mall's original movie theater and its surrounding area was replaced with a much larger new “state of the art” 10 screen Regal Cinema and a five-story Hilton Garden Inn.
+In April 2006, the mall was purchased by DCG Development, a Clifton Park based development firm.
+The new developers demolished the mall's northern section (everything north of Marshalls), converting the area into a lifestyle section, consisting of outdoor storefronts, each with individual entrances.
+The demolitions left both JC Penney and the former Steinbach as stand-alone buildings, separated from the rest of the mall.
+In August 2009, the former Steinbach was demolished and converted into a stand-alone lifestyle building, consisting of outdoor storefronts with individual entrances.
+In 2011, the mall's original movie theater and its surrounding area was demolished and replaced with a new “state of the art” 10 screen Regal Cinema and a five story Hilton Garden Inn.
+In March 2023, DCG Development sold the mall to its current owner, CPC Development.